canvasxyz/teekit/packages/images-dstack/README.md

    ```

 4. **Deploy to Dstack**:
+   - Push the image to a registry: `docker push registry/kettle-launcher:latest`
    - Upload `docker-compose.yml` to Phala Cloud/Dstack
    - Configure the `KETTLE_MANIFEST` environment variable
    - Deploy and obtain attestation measurements